 Entering a formal detoxification program for addiction might be a much safer, and much more effective, choice for people who need to overcome an addiction.

-At The Adjustments Family Services Treatment Centers, located in Los Angeles, they’ll get the help they’ll need to give the best chance that the process moves forward and results in sobriety instead of relapse.
-Detox is considered the first step on the road to recovery from an addiction.
+The Adjustments Family Services Treatment Centers, located in Los Angeles, they’ll get the help they’ll need to give the best chance that the process moves forward and results in sobriety instead of relapse.
+Detox is considered the first step on the road to recovery from addiction.
 Each year, many people make the courageous choice to fight back against the problems that they face, and they start their journey in these detox programs.
 In 2009, about 2.6 million people received treatment for substance abuse at a specialty facility.

 Of those admissions, the substance of abuse breakdown looks like this: